ipfs/ipfs-docs/docs/welcome-builders.md

 - Ask questions or start a discussion in the [**official IPFS forums**](https://discuss.ipfs.io).
 - Find virtual and in-person [**hackathons and other events**](https://blog.ipfs.io/?category=Event) on the [IPFS Blog & News](https://blog.ipfs.io) page.
 - Learn the [**basics of IPFS concepts**](concepts/README.md) like content addressing and peer-to-peer sharing here in the docs, or try hands-on examples over at [ProtoSchool](https://proto.school).
+- Interested in IPFS because of the important role it plays in NFTs?
+Learn more about NFT development at [NFT School](https://nftschool.dev).